Where to Take Visitors in Brisbane | Things to do with Tourists!

 With its own underground car park, and public transport dropping you right by the door, Queensland Museum is super-easy to get to.
 There’s something for everyone to enjoy or get involved in at Queensland Museum; it’s home to dinosaurs and whales, vintage memorabilia, and – always a favourite with the kids! – the hands-on Discovery Centre.
 The museum hosts visiting exhibitions from around the world so there’s always something new to discover.
 Queensland Museum is fully air-conditioned, pram and wheelchair accessible, and has a café and kiosk on site.

-The Sciencentre (reopening mid 2018) is undergoing a major multi-million dollar upgrade that promises to bring you a world-class experience.
-Located beneath Queensland Museum, the Sciencentre has always offered a range of mind-bending facts and interactive experiences, and the new Sciencentre promises to bring even more surprises, shocks, and hands-on learning to inspire curious minds.
+The Sciencentre has recently undergone a major multi-million dollar upgrade that provides a world-class experience for visitors.
+Located beneath Queensland Museum, the Sciencentre has always offered a range of mind-bending facts and interactive experiences, and the revamped Sciencentre promises to bring even more surprises, shocks, and hands-on learning to inspire curious minds.

 Queensland Performing Arts Centre, affectionately known as QPAC, is a theatre experience not to be missed.